aimms/documentation/webui/library.rst

   This procedure is used to open `dialog pages <page-manager.html#dialog-pages>`__ via the model, either by clicking on a button or some interaction in the model.

   See `OpenDialogPage`_ below.

+.. aimms:procedure:: IsWebUIDialogOpen()

+  This procedure is used to check whether a dialog is currently open on the WebUI.
+It can be used to assert that no dialog is currently open before starting a new one.

 .. note::